Fanneyyy/QuickChat/README.md

 The creator of each room in QuickChat has the privilege of being an operator.
 That is, he/she can kick/ban user from the room.
 Operators can also give other users operators privileges and take them away.
 Operators can kick/ban and deop each other.
 The user selects one or more users from the select box and presses the appropriate button to kick/ban/deop/op.
 If the user doesn't realise which buttons are used for what, the application offers tooltips that explain it better.
 If a user leaves a room he looses the operator privileges but if a user joins a room without a operator he will receive those privileges.
 A user is alerted to events such as being kicked and banned.

 ## Project Implementation
-The application was developed for the latest Google Chrome Browser using Angular.js, HTML5 and CSS, with gulp.
+The application was developed by Fanney Sigurðardóttir and Kristinn Þorri Þrastarson, as a school project, given a server code in node.js.
+It was developed for the latest Google Chrome Browser using Angular.js, HTML5 and CSS, with gulp.
 Other dependencies are listen in the package.json file and bower.json file.

 ## Server changes
 Changes made to chatserver.js are as following: